AlexanderSenf/htsjdk_crypt4gh_test/Readme.md

 (Keys have been created using `java -jar lib/crypt4gh-2.3.0-shaded.jar -kf Crypt4GH -g alice` (and `[...] -g bob`) with password: `password`)

-Then encrypt the file: `java -jar lib/crypt4gh-2.3.0-shaded.jar -e ALL.chr13.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz -sk alice.sec.pem -pk bob.pub.pem` (part of encrypt.sh)

 There is one test that simply compares the unencrypted and encrypted files by randomly seeking to byte posititons and comparing the bytes read from each stream.
 There are 2 tests included for the BAM file, and 2 for the VCF file; each test can be run on a plain or on a GA4GH-encrypted file

 `java -jar store/HtsjdkTest.jar -t {Test Num} [-e] -if {BAM File} -idx {BAM Index File} -kf {Private Key File} -kp {password}`

-Test 1: (generic; randomly access sections of the plain and encrypted file, ensure the data retrieved is identical)
+Test 1: (generic; randomly access sections of the plain and encrypted file, ensure the data retrieved is identical.
+The parameter of the index file is used for the encrypted version of the file specufued with `-if`)

 `java -jar store/HtsjdkTest.jar -t 1 -e -if 6929_4#44.bam -idx 6929_4#44.bam.enc -kf bob.sec.pem -kp password`